pubkey/event-reduce/README.md

 <details>
   <summary>Is this something like materialized views?</summary>
-  Yes and now.
-Materialized views solve a similar problem but in a different way with different tradeoffs.
+  Yes and no. Materialized views solve a similar problem but in a different way with different trade-offs.
 When you have many users, all subscribing to <b>different queries</b>, you cannot create that many views because they are all recalculated on each write access to the database.
 EventReduce however has a better scalability because I does not affect write performance and the calculation is done when the fresh query results are requested not beforehand.
 </details>

 <details>